 This paper is designed for those Centres for whom the preparation and execution of the Practical Test is impracticable.
-The best preparation for this paper is a thorough course in experimental chemistry.
+The best preparation for this paper is a thorough course in experimental chemistry addressing all the skills outlined in Assessment Objective AO3.
 Candidates are unlikely to demonstrate their full potential on this paper unless they have become fully familiar with the techniques and apparatus involved by doing experiments for themselves.
 The examiners expect the same degree of detail as for Paper 3 and candidates should be taught to adopt practices which satisfy the same general marking points.